July 31 – August 7, 2021

 Tortoise Pond (downstairs) – RESERVED

-Garden View – Downstairs room with Queen or 2 twin beds.
+Garden View – Downstairs with 2 twin beds – One female roommate space available

 - Accommodation on Santa Cruz Island, Galapagos